Electricity charges in land lease communities

 The current determination commenced on the 25th September 2024:

-Discount on daily supply charges
+Discount on supply charges

 If the supply to your site is less than 60 amps the supply charge must be discounted as follows: